diegomanuel/binance-to-google-sheets/README.md

 I'm not responsible for your private usage of this tool, although it will never cause you any trouble.

 No data collect is done in any way, that's why this `add-on` doesn't require any _"controversial"_ permission from your side.
-The only _sensitive scopes_ provided by Google are:
+The only _sensitive scope_ provided by Google is:
-* `script.container.ui`	:: Needed to **display prompts and alerts** inside the Google Spreadsheet (no HTML content anywhere, all plain text).
 * `script.external_request`	:: Needed to **connect to Binance API** to bring data (using only GET requests).
-* `script.scriptapp` :: Needed to allow the script to **create triggers** that automatically keeps the data updated in the background.

 ## Enjoy!